Baltimore County, Maryland: 17th century

-The exact location of Old Baltimore was lost.
-It was certain that the location was somewhere on the site of the present-day Aberdeen Proving Grounds (APG), a U.S. Army weapons testing facility.
+The exact location of Old Baltimore is Chilbury Point on the north side of the Bush River owned by the Garrison of the present-day Aberdeen Proving Ground (APG), a U.S. Army weapons testing facility.
+It is a popular spot of local boaters.
 APG's Cultural Resource Management Program attempted to find Old Baltimore, contracting with R. Christopher Goodwin & Associates (Goodwin).
 Goodwin first performed historical and archival work and coordinated with existing landscape features to locate the site of Old Baltimore.
 APG's Explosive Ordnance Disposal of Army personnel defused any unexploded ordnance.
 In 1997–1998.
 Goodwin dug 420 test pits, uncovering artifacts including a King Charles II farthing coin, and French and English gun flints.
 An unearthed brick foundation proved to be the remains of the tavern owned by colonist James Phillips.
 Another prominent landholder in Old Baltimore was William Osbourne, who operated the ferry across the Bush River.

-In his article "Migrations of Baltimore Town", Reverend George Armistead Leakin related a letter he had received from Dr. George I. Hays.
-In that letter, Dr. Hays related an account of a raid by the Susquehannocks who took William Osbourne's oldest son.
-Osbourne was unsuccessful in an attempt to rescue the boy.
-The boy was never seen by Osbourne again.

 In 1683, the Maryland General Assembly passed "An Act for Advancement of Trade" to "establish towns, ports, and places of trade, within the province."
 One of the towns established by the act was "on Bush River, on Town Land, near the Court-House".
 The courthouse on the Bush River referenced in the 1683 Act was in all likelihood the one created by the 1674 Act.
 "Old Baltimore" was in existence as early as 1674, but no documents describe what may have preceded it.

 By 1695, the "Old Baltimore" courthouse had evidently been abandoned.
 County justices put the site up for sale.
 Apparently a new courthouse at "Simm's Choice" on the Baltimore County side of Little Gunpowder Falls had been under construction since 1692.
-In 1700, builder Michael Judd sold it to the county justices.
-This change of location, away from the Bush River area, reflects the growing economic and political importance of the Gunpowder region.
-During the next decade, the county seat moved to Joppa.